Sales Partner Agreement: Everything You Need to Know

 Before everything is finalized, an attorney should look over all the agreements.
 The sales partner agreement should state which parties are going into the agreement.
 The document should be in a list format and have a number assigned to every statement.
 The statement should be titled with a bold font and then list all the details of the statement.
 Any sub-topics should be put under the main topic, and have every point lettered or numbered with the exception of the bold print.
 The next topic should have all the responsibilities listed that the organization has in the agreement.

-The same section should also have any sale support services the company provides, such as giving out samples of products or sales literature.
+The same section should also have any sales support services the company provides, such as giving out samples of products or sales literature.
 The next section should have all the responsibilities and expectations of the sales partner.
 This should talk about expected sales goals, all expenses the partner expects to have without reimbursement, customer qualifications, a policy on how customers are charged, and all services rendered.
 The compensation plan will outline all revenue sharing, commission, timelines for payment remittance, and fee arrangements.
 The terms of the contract are listed next and all required rights and actions stated.

 Things to Include In a Business Partnership Agreement